-the Creative Commons Attribution License which permits unrestricted use, provided the original author and source are credited.
-The license is available at: creativecommons.org/licenses/by/4.0.
-Photography is not covered by this license and should not be reproduced.
-The Royal Society, Issued: June 2021 DES7423 2.
+e text of this work is licensed under the terms of a Creative Commons Attribution License which rmits unrestricted use, provided the original author d source are credited.
+The license is available at: pativecommons.org/licenses/by/4.0.
+Photography is a covered by this license and should not be reproduced.

 We should be rebuilding biodiversity wherever and however we can.
 Sometimes this is as simple as giving plants and animals the space they need to thrive, and sometimes they need hands-on management from humans.
-In 2020, with the help of reintroduction experts in the South of England, white stork chicks hatched for the first time in 600 years.
+In 2020, with the help of reintroduction experts in the South of England, white stork chicks hatched for the first time in 600 years

-The text of this work is licensed under the terms of the Creative Commons Attribution License which permits unrestricted use, provided the original author and source are credited.
+The text of this work is licensed under the terms of the Creative Commons Attribution License which opermits unrestricted use, provided the original author and source are credited.
 The license is available at: creativecommons.org/licenses/by/4.0.
 Photography is not covered by this license and should not be reproduced.
-The Royal Society Issued: June 2021 DES7423.